anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 record type originally requested by the node is reached.
 This reduces the number of message exchanges within a constrained network.

-The DNS server SHOULD send compact answers, i.e., it is advised to sent the additional or authority sections in the DNS response only if needed in the use case or if it is anticipated that they help the DNS client to reduce additional queries.
+The DNS server SHOULD send compact answers, i.e., omit additional or authority sections in a DNS reply.
+Additional and authority sections should only be included if they help a DNS client to reduce queries.
-One such use case is, e.g., DNS-SD, where to a queried SRV record additional TXT and A/AAAA records are provided and when due to name compression in the DNS message both the message size and the overall number of messages is reduced.
+One such example is DNS-SD {{-dnssd}}, where the answer does not only need to include an SRV record but also TXT and A/AAAA records to make decent use of the reply.

 TBD: Provide more specific example use case?
+Should the list be almost complete?

 # Security Considerations